 While it is a comprehensive software with complex tools, the basics of InDesign aren’t that difficult and are pretty easy to master.
 There are plenty of tutorials and guides that will help you learn more complex tools as well.

 InDesign is part of the subscription-based Creative Cloud suite of apps.
 However, I’ll show you how you can download it free for 7 days.

 How to Download and Install Adobe InDesign for Free

 - Click here and the official Adobe InDesign download page will open in a new tab.

-- Click the Free Trial link on the menu bar.
+- Click the Free Trial button.

 - Adobe gives you two choices.
 You can either download the entire Creative Cloud, which includes over 20 apps, like Photoshop, Illustrator, Acrobat Pro, and more, or you can just download InDesign.
 I’m only downloading InDesign for this example, although the steps are the same for both options.
 Once you select your plan, click the Start Free Trial button.